moritzgloeckl/duckygui/README.md

-duckygui
+The Ducky Encoder GUI
 ========

-A GUI for the Ducky Encoder
+A GUI for the Ducky Encoder!